cepharum/hitchy/docs-source/api/hitchy.md

 When handling request with header `Accept: text/*;q=0.5, text/json` this property will expose sorted list of given MIME ranges `[ "text/json", "text/*" ]`.
 :::

+### req.context

+This property is exposing the [request context](#request-context) which is also available via `this` in an invoked request handler.
+However, due to binding to different contexts use of `this` might not be an option.

 ### req.cookies

 :::warning Requires Plugin